-We’ve finally arrived at Week 3 of my “Live More With Less” Series: How to Create Your First Capsule Wardrobe.
+We’ve finally arrived at Week 3 of my “Live More With Less” Series: How to Build a Capsule Wardrobe.
 For those that don’t know what a capsule wardrobe is it’s a “mini” wardrobe where every thing goes together and you love every piece.
 Now, there are many variations of the definition – and sizes of capsule wardrobes – but that hits the main points.

 Doesn’t a wardrobe where you love every piece sound amazing?
 And don’t worry about “mini” part.
 A capsule wardrobe can change every season.
 Also, a capsule wardrobe is what fits your lifestyle.
 It can also range from as few as 15 pieces up to 100 pieces.
 The point is that you don’t have extra unnecessary items in your closet, and that it works for you.

 If yes, then you might be ready to try your first capsule wardrobe, too.
 Since I’m pregnant, I decided to create my first capsule wardrobe from maternity clothes.
 The last thing I want to be worrying about right now is what to wear.

 Also, once I master the capsule wardrobe I will apply these tips to my “non-pregnancy” clothes after the baby comes in April.
 Don’t worry, all my tips will work for you regardless of if you are pregnant or never planning to be.

 Unfancy was born in 2014 out of a desire to find my style and curb my shopping habit.
 Back then, I had a closet full of cheap clothes but “nothing to wear.”

 So I decided to try out a capsule wardrobe and live with a small + intentional closet of 37 pieces.
 Unfancy was my journal, the spot where I shared my outfits and the lessons I learned along the way.

 After a year of living with a capsule, I found myself more content, more confident, and more joyful than ever.